 Project Referral Requirements

-New York State General Municipal Law requires cities, towns, and villages to refer certain actions to the county planning board for review and recommendation in order to address potential intercommunity and countywide concerns.
-The following actions are required to be referred to the county planning board by local municipalities:
+New York State General Municipal Law requires cities, towns, and villages to refer certain actions to a county planning board for review and recommendation in order to address potential intercommunity and countywide concerns.
+The following actions are required to be referred to the Niagara County Planning Board by local municipalities:

 - Adoption or amendment of a local comprehensive plan